Follow the steps:

 First we have to find out how many turns do we need from the focuser knob to go from inward to outward position.

-You shall normally use the direct connected knob, not the one over the normally built in 10:1 reducer.
+You shall normally use the direct connected knob, not the built in 10:1 reducer.

-One goal of this design is to use most of the focus draw tube stroke as long it gives enough of movement per motor step.
+One of the goals of this design is to use most of the focus draw tube stroke length as long it gives enough of resolution per motor step.

 (0 to 200 mm)

-The diameter of the friction axis to the focuser?
+2, The diameter of the friction shaft to the focuser?

-Most common is that the focuser has an axis that by force act on a steel plate, no gears.
+Most common is that the focuser has an shaft that by force act on a steel plate, no gears.

 Some focuser has a rack and pinion system to get out of the problem that the friction focuser can slip.

-Calculated number of turns of focus knob to cover the draw tube stroke length:
+3, Calculated number of turns of the 1:1 focus knob:

 Some motors have included a built in gearbox.

-Set the number of steps related to the output axis, the built in gearbox ratio can be difficult to find.
+Set the number of steps related to the output shaft, the built in gearbox ratio can be difficult to find.

 Most common is 200 steps per revolution (1.6 degree step) and no gearbox.